Enjoy An Easter Weekend Break In Valencia?

-Easter Weekend Break in Valencia ~ Semana Santa (Holy Week) ~ 12 to 17 April 2017
+Easter Weekend Break in Valencia (Semana Santa – Holy Week)

-Throughout the 40 days of Lent in Spain, everyone eats torrijas and Rosquillas de Semana Santa.
+Throughout the 40 days of Lent in Spain, torrijas and Rosquillas de Semana Santa are enjoyed.
 Torrijas are similar to French toast but thicker and usually made with slightly stale bread.

 Rosquillas de Semana Santa are small doughnuts, displayed in pastelerías (cake shops) and panaderias (breadshops) all over town.
 They are also very easy to make (click here for recipe below).